jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/SDK-Reference/Java-SDK/Initialization-3.md

 ## Determine Endpoint

-Please read the part of “[Basic Concepts](../../API-Reference/Introduction/Basic-Concepts.md)-access domain name” to understand the concepts relevant to Endpoint.
+Please read the part of "[Basic Concepts](../../API-Reference/Introduction/Basic-Concepts.md)-access domain name" to understand the concepts relevant to Endpoint.

 ## Configure key